-- Our action plan and IEP, should show what support is required to help achieve outcomes for the child and detail the frequency of these interventions and who will apply them and with what resources. - A review date (at least termly) should be agreed with the parents so that the child's progress can be reviewed against expected outcomes and next steps agreed. - A copy of the plan is stored in the child's file so that any other member of staff or an inspector looking at the file will see how the child is progressing and what interventions have been or are being applied. - If a child requires specific medical interventions during their time in the setting, a health care plan form should also be completed and integrated into the general plans to ensure the child's medical needs are known and safely met. - The action plan should provide an accessible summary of the child's needs, which can be used if further assessment is required including a statutory Education Health and Care (EHC) Assessment, and development of an EHC plan.
+- Our IIP shows what support is required to help achieve outcomes for the child It identifies strengths, barriers to learning and what we can do to support inclusions, a differentiated curriculum with high aspirations. - A review date (at least termly) should be agreed with the parents so that the child's progress can be reviewed against expected outcomes and next steps agreed.

+- A copy of the plan is stored in the child's file so that any other member of staff or an inspector looking at the file will see how the child is progressing and what interventions have been or are being applied. - If a child requires specific medical interventions during their time in the setting, a health care plan form should also be completed and integrated into the general plans to ensure the child's medical needs are known and safely met. - The action plan should provide an accessible summary of the child's needs, which can be used if further assessment is required including a statutory Education Health and Care (EHC) Assessment, and development of an EHC plan.